Australian Defence Force: Command arrangements

-The ADF's command arrangements are specified in the Defence Act (1903) and subordinate legislation.
-This act states that the Minister for Defence "shall have the general control and administration of the Defence Force" and that the CDF, the Secretary of the Department of Defence and the chiefs of the three services must act "in accordance with any directions of the Minister".
+The ADF's command arrangements are set out in the Defence Act 1903 and subordinate legislation.
+The act refers to the constitution, which vests the governor-general with the command-in-chief of the Defence Force.
+This power is only exercised on the advice of government ministers.
+The act also states that the Minister for Defence "has general control and administration of the Defence Force" and that the CDF and the Secretary of the Department of Defence must "comply with any directions of the Minister".
 The leaders of the ADO are also responsible to the junior ministers who are appointed to manage specific elements of the defence portfolio.
 Under the Albanese Ministry two cabinet-level ministers have been responsible for the Defence portfolio since May 2022: the position of Minister for Defence held by the Deputy Prime Minister Richard Marles, and Matt Keogh is the Minister for Defence Personnel and the Minister for Veterans' Affairs.
 In addition, there are two junior ministers: Matt Thistlethwaite is the Assistant Minister for Defence and Assistant Minister for Veterans' Affairs and Pat Conroy is the Minister for Defence Industry.

 The CDF is the most senior appointment in the ADF and commands the force.
 The CDF is the only four-star officer in the ADF and is a general, admiral or air chief marshal.
 As well as having command responsibilities, the CDF is the Minister for Defence's principal military adviser.
-General Angus Campbell is the current CDF, and assumed this position on 1 July 2018.
-Hugh White, a prominent academic and former Deputy Secretary in the Department of Defence, has criticised the ADF's current command structure.
-White argues that the Minister plays too large a role in military decision-making and does not provide the CDF and Secretary of Defence with necessary and sufficient authority to manage the ADO effectively.
+Admiral David Johnston is the current CDF, and assumed this position on 10 July 2024.
+In 2006 Hugh White, a prominent academic and former Deputy Secretary in the Department of Defence, criticised the existing and prior Defence ministers for not providing the CDF and Secretary of Defence with enough authority to manage the ADF, with the minister playing too large a role in managing the organisation.
+Conversely, in 2024 associate professor James Connor found that Defence ministers have been too reliant on advice from the Defence department, partially due to fast turnover of defence ministers.